maxblumenschein/mdtoanything/README.md

 ## Latex Template File

-For offline-use copy the desired template files to the ``/templates`` folder inside the Pandoc user data directory.
+For offline-functionality copy the desired template files to the ``/templates`` folder inside the Pandoc user data directory.
 On *nix and macOS systems this will most likely be: ``$HOME/.pandoc``.
 On Windows the default user data directory likely is ``$HOME\AppData\Roaming\pandoc``.
 You can find the user data directory on your system by looking at the output of ``pandoc --version``.

 ## Markdown Input File